Andrey-Kachow/Kladezz/kladezz/Natural_Language_Programming/Declarative/README.md

 ```

 Looks not bad, but there is no consideration of type signature declaration.
-This is not a big problem in Haskell, where compiler can often determine type.
+This is not a big problem in Haskell, where the compiler can often determine type.
 But it is a good tone though to write it.
-And one of the ways to imagine type signature communication in a natural English would be as follows.
+And one of the ways to imagine type signature communication in natural English would be as follows.

 ```
 linear search of SOME Integer in SOME Integer List EVALUATES TO SOME Boolean.